dcbaker/cython/docs/src/quickstart/cythonize.rst

 performance by forgetting to type a critical loop variable.
 Two essential tools to help with this task are profiling and annotation.
 Profiling should be the first step of any optimization effort, and can tell you where you are spending your time.
-Cython's annotation can then tell you why your code is taking time.
+Cython0's annotation can then tell you why your code is taking time.

-Using the ``-a`` switch to the ``cython`` command line program (or following a link from the Sage notebook) results in an HTML report of Cython code interleaved with the generated C code.
+Using the ``-a`` switch to the ``cython`` command line program (or following a link from the Sage notebook) results in an HTML report of Cython0 code interleaved with the generated C code.
 Lines are colored according to the level of "typedness" -- white lines translate to pure C, while lines that require the Python C-API are yellow